jpoppe/seedBank/manual/index.rst

     seedbank_core

-Infrastructure Anywhere Documentation (deprecated a new version of IA is in development):
+Infrastructure Anywhere Documentation (deprecated since a new version of IA is in development which will replace the proof of concept described here):

 .. toctree::
     :maxdepth: 2